PoisotLab/ms_network_prediction/manuscript.md

 [@Burkle2013PlaInt].
 Therefore, our field needs a conceptual path forward toward models that enable prediction (for the present) and forecasting (for the future) of species interactions and the networks they form [@McCann2007ProBio;
 @Seibold2018NecMul].

+Methods for predicting interactions between species exist, yet they remain limited because they are based around mechanistic models conceptualized at a single scale --- position in the trophic niche [@Albouy2019MarFis], phylogenetic matching [@Davies2021EcoRed, etc. Biodiversity data is the product of ecological and evolutionary mechanisms interacting across spatial and temporal scales.
+The interwoven nature of these processes imposes structure which is invisible when examined only at a single scale, but machine learning methods show promise in finding structure in data if this kind, and synthesizing mechanistic models from different frameworks [@Desjardins-Proulx2019ArtInt].
 Here we provide a proof-of-concept to show how machine-learning models can enable unreasonably effective prediction of species interactions, whereby we construct a metaweb of host-parasite interactions across space.
 We then provide a primer on the relevant tools and methods that could be incorporated these models in the future, in order to account for the spatial, temporal, and climatic dimensions of network prediction [@Burkle2011FutPla], and propose a roadmap forward for how to improve predictions using this approach.

 # Proof-of-Concept